y-xinyi/y-xinyi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Xinyi Ye's personal websites"
+title: "Xinyi Ye's Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-I'm Xinyi, a graduate student researching material and sound culture.
-Welcome to my cyber space!
+I'm Xinyi, a graduate student researching Chinese art & archaeology.

 About
 ======
 I am a graduate student at the Department of East Asian Languages & Civilizations, University of Pennsylvania.
 I received my BA with First Class Honors from The University of Hong Kong, where I double majored in art history and music and minored in French.

-My current research interest is material and sound culture in late Qing Dynasty and Republican China, with a focus on Sino-American interactions.
-Meanwhile, I have broad interests in global cultural heritage protection work, especially in archaeology and folk music.
+My current research interest is the art and archaeology of China and its frontiers.
+I have broad interests in global cultural heritage protection work, especially in music and regional opera.

 Research Areas
 ======
-I am interested in interdisciplinary and transregional research on a variety of humanities subjects.
+I am interested in interdisciplinary and transregional research of Chinese art.
 Here are some topics that interest me:

-- East Asian textiles
+- Buddhist sites in China and Inner Asia
-- Historiography of Chinese art history & material culture
+- History of collecting Chinese art
-- Folk music/ethnomusicology of East Asia and the Americas
+- Folk music/ethnomusicology of East Asia
-- Global Jazz
 - Cultural heritage site protection and tourism
 - Digital humanities